Environmental management plan

 Management for the Conservation of Ecosystems

-This program seeks to manage the conservation of the ecosystems in the zones where the CNFL operates, executing the measures established to prevent the affectation of the wild fauna.
+This program seeks to manage the conservation of ecosystems in the areas where the CNFL operates, executing the measures established to prevent the affectation of wildlife.
 Among the measures are:

 Biological monitoring in conservation areas of power generation plants.